-Summary Yogurt is acidic and can be used as a replacement for cream of tartar in baked goods.
-First, thin out the yogurt with milk, then remove 1/2 cup (120 ml) of liquid in the recipe and replace it with 1/2 cup (120 ml) of yogurt for every 1/4 teaspoon (1 gram) of cream of tartar.
+As yogurt is acidic, you can use it as a replacement for cream of tartar in baked goods.
+First, thin out the yogurt with milk.
+Next, remove 1/2 cup (120 mL) of liquid in the recipe and replace it with 1/2 cup (120 mL) of yogurt for every 1/4 teaspoon (1 gram) of cream of tartar.

 In some recipes, it may be easier to omit the cream of tartar than find a substitute for it.

-For example, if you’re using cream of tartar to stabilize whipped egg whites, it’s okay to leave out the cream of tartar if you don’t have any on hand.
+For example, if you’re using cream of tartar to stabilize whipped egg whites, you can leave out the cream of tartar if you don’t have any on hand.

-Although syrups may crystallize eventually if stored for a long period of time, you can fix this by simply reheating them on the stove or in the microwave.
+Although syrups may crystallize eventually if stored for a long period, you can fix this by simply reheating them on the stove or in the microwave.

-On the other hand, it may not be a good idea to leave out cream of tartar or a substitute from baked goods that require a leavening agent.
+On the other hand, it may not be a good idea to leave out cream of tartar or a substitute for baked goods that require a leavening agent.

-Summary In some recipes, cream of tartar can be left out if there is no suitable replacement.
-You can simply omit cream of tartar from the recipe if you’re making whipped egg whites, syrups, frostings or icings.
+In some recipes, you can leave out cream of tartar if there is no suitable replacement.
+You can simply omit cream of tartar from the recipe if you’re making whipped egg whites, syrups, frostings, or icings.

-Cream of tartar is a common ingredient that’s found in a variety of recipes.
+Cream of tartar is a common ingredient found in a variety of recipes.

-However, if you’re in a pinch, there are plenty of substitutes available.
+However, if you’re in a pinch, plenty of substitutes are available.

 Alternatively, you may be able to omit the cream of tartar altogether.